gongahkia/personal-wiki/PHP.md

     // AVOID writing PDO object code in multiple PHP pages

 // 1.
 Connect to Database by creating a PDO object
+    // PDO is a predefined class within PHP
     // PDO object instantiated with DSN, username and password
         // Data Source Name (DSN) consists of ...
             // database type and host